Email FacebookTwitterMenu burgerClose thin

 • Remember, if you don’t receive the funding you need to supplement your higher education costs, you have other options.
 Knowing what’s available will help you select the most suitable financing option for your financial situation.

 • If you want more help with this decision or anything else in relation to your financial health, you may want to consider working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/zimmytws, ©iStock.com/fizkes, ©iStock.com/Steve Debenport